 - Sign in to myAT&T account with either your Yahoo email address or AT&T email address.

-Now that you are sure you have a merged account and are wondering “how do I unmerge my Yahoo email from myAT&T”, check out the below process to separate your AT&T account from Yahoo email address.
+Now that you are sure you have a merged account and are wondering “how do I unmerge my Yahoo email from myAT&T”, check out the below process to separate your AT&T account from your Yahoo email address.

 - Go to the AT&T login page.